-An MTA MUST include this TLV of subtype 5.18 (Supported Provisioning flows) in the Capabilities String.
+An MTA MUST include this TLV in the Capabilities String.
 This TLV indicates the provisioning flows the MTA supports (Basic, Hybrid and Secure).
 It contains a bitmask indicating all the provisioning flows supported by the MTA.

 Type Length Value Comment Default Value